 I'm concerned with something and would like to ask for your input.
-I'm a twenty-two-year-old male.
+I'm a 22 year old male.
 I have arthritis to the point where I stay in a wheelchair when I'm going to the store and stuff.
 I have limited hip movement but can walk short distances.
 I have been afraid to meet a woman because I was afraid I couldn't satisfy her sexually.
 I still have decent range of motion, but as far as the normal guy on top routine goes, I don't think I can do that.
 Could you explain to me other ways I may be able to satisfy a woman to ease my fears?
 I really want to meet someone.
 If I can be sure, when our relationship turns sexual, I can satisfy her.
 I want to be a good lover.
 Thank you.

 Plenty of people with varying degrees of physical ability, temporary or permanent, and their partners/lovers discover ways to have satisfying sexual relationships.
-For many, as they learn about their bodies and their sexuality, they find that orgasm during intercourse isn't always the most important part of positive sexual experiences.
+For many, as they learn about their bodies and their sexuality, they find that orgasm during intercourse isn't always the most critical part of positive sexual experiences.
 People can enjoy intimate moments in MANY ways that are pleasurable and safer for both partners.
 But before getting into the sexual aspects of your question, let's address some other issues you raised.

 Your concerns about meeting and wanting to satisfy women are quite common for twenty-two-year-old men.
-The most important thing to remember is that fulfilling relationships are neither based on nor measured by sexual performance.
+A good thing to remember is that fulfilling relationships are neither based on nor measured by sexual performance.
 Your worries about intercourse seem to be stopping you from meeting women.
 Don't let fears about sexual performance stop your relationships before they even start.
 Focus on less physical aspects to begin with.
 Stimulate her intellectual, romantic, and humorous sides.
 Your partner will be with you because she wants to, not because you can satisfy her sexually.

 Having information about sex and more comfortable sexual positions will hopefully give you the courage to try out the dating scene.
 But understand that your partner's satisfaction doesn't rest solely on your shoulders.
 The journey to pleasurable and satisfying sex is one that you will take together.
 As your relationship progresses, she will clue you in to what she likes and dislikes.
 But when and if you find yourself in another relationship, remember that not all women find the same things pleasurable and you will start the process all over again.